KozGit/DOOM3-BFG-RIFT/README.txt

 This source release does not contain any game data, the game data is still covered by the original EULA and must be obeyed as usual.

-You must patch the game to the latest version.
+You should patch the game to the latest version (although it will still work on the first version).

 Note that Doom 3 BFG Edition is available from the Steam store at http://store.steampowered.com/app/208200/